 Founded in 1893, the American Society for Engineering Education (ASEE) is “a nonprofit organization of individuals and institutions committed to furthering education in engineering and engineering technology.”
-Once every five years since 1931, the ASEE Chemical Engineering Division convenes its Summer School for Chemical Engineering Faculty, and NC State was this year’s host.
+Once every five years since 1931, the ASEE Chemical Engineering Division convenes its Summer School for Chemical Engineering Faculty, and NC State was the 2017 host.

 From July 29th to August 3rd, CBE welcomed 174 attendees from academia and industry whose focus is to promote excellence and pertinence in the teaching of chemical engineering.
 The attendees are chemical engineering faculty members having 1-5 years of experience from 94 institutions of higher learning in the US and Canada.